TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-subscription-ownership-transfer.md

     cloudEnvironments="public"
     />

-# I can't transfer ownership of a subscription
+# Unable to transfer ownership of a subscription

 ## **Recommended steps**